tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/开发指南/云函数状态码_intl_en.md

 </tr><tr>
 <td>444<br>PullImageFailed</td>
 <td>Image pull fails.</td>
 <td>Check the integrity and validity of the selected image and try again; for example, check whether it can be downloaded locally.
-If the problem persists, contact the <a href="https://cloud.tencent.com/online-service">smart customer service</a> or <a href="https://console.cloud.tencent.com/workorder/category">submit a ticket.</td>
+If the problem persists, <a href="https://console.intl.cloud.tencent.com/workorder/category">submit a ticket.</td>
 </tr><tr>
 <td>445<br>ContainerInitError</td>
 <td>Container start fails.</td>